 The consequences are unimaginable.
 Like the real-life scenarios illustrated above, your flash drives can contain sensitive information like names, birthdates, social security numbers, financial records, business plans and compensation data at any time.
 The idea of losing or misplacing that data is too startling to even think of.

-USB Secure provides strong password protection of flash drives to enable you to secure all types of personal and confidential information in your portable storage devices and safeguard your data against privacy breach even if you have lost your flash drives.
+USB Secure provides strong password protection to sensitive data of Usb flash drives to enable you to secure all types of personal and confidential information in your portable storage devices and safeguard your data against privacy breach even if you have lost your flash drives.

 USB Secure is reliable and an easy-to-use software that even a novice user can easily install.

-To start password protecting your flash drives, follow these simple steps:
+To start password protecting your usb and flash drives, follow these simple steps: